apptronicnet/core/README.md

  - integrated powerful Dependency Injection framework with minimalistic API
  - integrated reactive programming framework for components with automated subscription management (forget about subscription leaks) and declarative programming
  - integration with Kotlin/Coroutines - forget about classic threading and all of it's issues
  - UI-Model control inversion: Model is the primary, UI serves.
-No more issues with UI state, now it just state-renderer.
+No more issues with UI state, now it's just state-renderer.
  - MVVM/Navigation framework based on Components (ViewModel is sub-class of Component with some additional specific features)
  - extendable by plugins and extensions, allowing injection of additional features without rewriting framework code
 ### 3. Automated testing is no more pain.